sourcegraph/handbook/content/engineering/hiring/software-engineer-frontend.md

 **[Click here to apply](https://jobs.lever.co/sourcegraph/b2f9a8b0-cc06-4629-81a0-0f2fa64271c7/apply)**

-Go back to the [careers page](../../../company/careers.md) for all open positions.
+Go back to the [careers page](../../../company/careers.md) for all open positions or read more about our [hiring processes](../../people-ops/hiring).